Swedish Royal Wedding Countdown – Less than 24 Hours to Go!

 Then it was on to the Stockholm Concert Hall, for the pre-wedding concert.
 The concert began at just after 8:30pm, with Victoria and Daniel making their entrance after the Royal Philharmonic Orchestra’s rendition of the Festival Song.
 The bridal couple, their families, their royal guests and their closest friends were treated to a night of performances by Swedish artists.
 The bride and groom laughed and occasionally held hands throughout.
 At one point during the concert, the MC Stefan Forsberg joked that the younger Scandinavian royals should start up their own band – “Mette-Marit, of course, would sing lead vocals, and Mary with her roots in Australia could play the didgeridoo.
 (Frederik the drums, Haakon the electric guitar.)”

-Tagged Concert, Crown Princess Victoria, Prince Daniel, Swedish Royal Wedding 2010.
+Tagged Concert, Crown Princess Victoria of Sweden, Prince Daniel of Sweden, Swedish Royal Wedding 2010.